theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap.md

 old_url: /ERPConnect-EN/default.aspx?pageid=linq-to-sap
 ---

+{: .box-warning }
+**Warning!
+Deprecated component**
+As of Visual Studio Version 2019 the *LINQ to SAP* add-on is not supported anymore.

-*LINQ to SAP* is an exclusive add-on for ERPConnect that integrates Microsoft’s [Language Integrated Query (LINQ)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) to provide native data querying capabilities. <br>
+*LINQ to SAP* is an exclusive add-on for ERPConnect that integrates Microsoft’s [Language Integrated Query (LINQ)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) to provide native data querying capabilities.
 The add-on comes with a Designer for more user-friendliness.

-{: .box-note }
-**Note:** Due to trademark regulations *LINQ to SAP* is called *LINQ to ERP* in the source code.

 LINQ to SAP is an exclusive add-on for ERPConnect.
 It builds internally on ERPConnect and does not exist as a stand-alone tool.
 Thus any existing ERPConnect code is always compatible with *LINQ to SAP*.
 To distribute a finished application to customers, give them is the ERPConnect35.dll (or higher).
 No other .dlls are needed.